protontypes/open-sustainable-technology/README.md

 - [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
 - [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
 - [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
-- [DKA Solar Centre](http://dkasolarcentre.com.au/) - Online hub for sharing solar-related knowledge and data from the Northern Territory, Australia.
 - [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
 - [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
 - [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.